MasonM/hssonline-vagrant/README.md

 Once it's finished, you should be able to run the tests using the `./run_tests.sh` script and have everything pass.

 To browse the site, run `./run_server.sh` to start the Django webserver.
 You should now be able to access it in your browser at `https://localhost:8000`.
 The site will run in DEBUG mode.

-Note that it won't be very usable unless you populate the database.
-You can do that by downloading a dump of the SQL database to the `hssonline_vagrant` folder and loading it with `vagrant ssh hss -c 'sudo mysql hssonline < /vagrant/DUMPFILENAME.sql'`.
-Keep in mind the dump contains semi-sensitive information, so take care to delete it and wipe the hssonline DB when you're done.
+In order to populate the DB with a dump, place the .sql file in the `hssonline_vagrant` folder and load it with `vagrant ssh hss -c 'sudo mysql hssonline < /vagrant/DUMPFILENAME.sql'`.